Martinomagnifico/reveal.js-appearance/demo/markdown.md

 ### Local auto-appear, specified

 You can also add a JSON object to the slide’s auto-appear data-attribute, with specific elements, their animations class(es) a string or an object with animations class(es), optional speed and optional delay.<!-- .element: class="small" -->

+IMPORTANT: Reveal Markdown expects data attributes to use double quotes, so using JSON (also double quotes) inside it would break things.
+Appearance allows you to use single quotes.<!-- .element: class="small" -->

 * This is list item 1
 * This is list item 2